-(updated version adopted by the Lisbon Recognition Convention Committee, June 2007, Bucharest)

-Since it became an objective of the Bologna Process in 1999, the Diploma Supplement has been adopted in the national legislations of the participating countries, and Ministers have committed themselves to issuing it to all graduates automatically, free of charge and in a widely spoken European language by 2005.
-The Diploma Supplement has also been incorporated in the Europass Framework established by the European Parliament and the Council of Ministers in 2004.
+The Diploma Supplement is jointly developed by the Council of Europe, European Commission and UNESCO and an updated version was adopted by the Lisbon Recognition Convention Committee in 2007.
+Since the introduction of the Bologna Process in 1999 it has been adopted in the national legislations of the participating countries, and Ministers have committed themselves to issuing it to all graduates automatically, free of charge and in a widely spoken European language by 2005.
+The Diploma Supplement has also been incorporated in the Europass Framework established by the European Parliament and the Council of Ministers in 20041.